-Money markets across the world essentially operate over the counter, which essentially means that these trades cannot be made online.
-Therefore investments in these markets are made physically by authorized representatives or in person and a physical certificate is issued to the buyer of the money market instrument.
+Money markets across the world essentially operate over the counter, which implies that the trading of these funds cannot be made online.
+Hence, investments in the money market are made physically by authorized representatives or in person.
+Later, a physical certificate is issued to the buyer of the money market instrument.

 - Wholesale Market

-This essentially means that money markets are designed to provide and accept bulk orders, thus few retail investors have enough capital to directly participate in money markets.
-However, individual investors can choose to invest in debt mutual funds that invest in money markets in order to invest in this market.
+Money markets are designed to provide and accept bulk orders.
+Thus, retail investors who have enough capital can directly participate in money markets, while individual investors must invest in debt mutual funds that invest in money markets in order to benefit from this market.

 - Multiple Instruments

-Unlike capital markets which usually trade in one single type of instrument such as securities, money markets trade is multiple instruments.
-These instruments feature different maturities, debt structure, credit risk and even currencies to name a few.
-As a result of this diversity, money market instruments are ideal for diversification through distribution of exposure.
+Unlike capital markets which usually trade in one single type of instrument, money markets trade is multiple instruments.
+These instruments differ in terms of maturity periods, debt structure, credit risk, currency, among others.
+Money market instruments are therefore considered ideal for diversification through exposure.

 - Key Money Market Participants